cyb3rpsych0s1s/audioware/book/pages/INTEGRATION.md

 This is currently not implemented for cars.

+## 🏊‍♂️ Dynamic time dilation

+Since `1.3.0`, audio will dynamically have its pitch adjusted whenever time dilation changes (e.g. when using Sandevistan).

+You can also opt-out on a per-sound basis.

 ## 🧹 Clean game sessions

 Spatial scene along with its emitters, every track and currently playing sounds will be completely stopped and reset on every save load.